- Members Zone

 Charina Cabrido – Communications Officer

 Charina joined the IRDR IPO from the Philippines in November 2013.
 She received her double Masters Degree in Environmental Management and Science from the University of San Francisco, USA, and her postgraduate diploma in Integral Water Management from Saxion Hogescholen in Netherlands.
-Prior to this, she worked as a Communications Specialist consultant at the Asian Development Bank under the East Asia Regional Development and Department of External Relations divisions.
+Prior to this, she worked as a Communications Specialist consultant at the Asian Development Bank under the East Asia Regional Development and External Relations division.
 As the Communications Officer, Charina is responsible for managing the information technology capacity and corporate image of the IRDR; the production of regular publications and communications; and assisting in organising IRDR events and other such events in which the IRDR participates.

 Tel.: +86 10 8217 8917